tidyverse/tidyverse.org/content/articles/2018-12-dplyr-0-8-0-release-candidate.markdown

 In the example, the `base::mean()` function is never called because the hybrid alternative can directly calculate the mean for each group.
-Hybrid evaluation typically gives better performance because it needs less memory allocations.
+Hybrid evaluation typically gives better performance because it needs fewer memory allocations.

 In this example, a standard evaluation path would need to: